 Why Software Projects Take Too Long — And What To Do About It

 You got a quote.
 You signed a contract.
 You waited.
 And waited.
 Now you're months past the original deadline, over budget, and still without the tool your business needed yesterday.
+This isn't bad luck.
+Software project delays are a structural problem with how traditional development agencies operate, and once you understand why it happens, you can stop it from happening to you again.

 Reason 1: The Scope Keeps Growing